SmarterGerman

 Here, you’ll think about a topic that you can talk about for up to two minutes.
 You’ll then write up to ten keyword triggers to help you remember what you’d like to talk about next.

-After you’ve finished speaking, you’ll look at your transcription and, if you decided to record yourself, listen to the recording.
+After you’ve finished speaking, you’ll look at your transcription and, if you decide to record yourself, listen to the recording.
 Recording yourself is optional and very work intense.
 So Michael advises you to only do it occasionally.
 You can go through them and notice any mistakes.
 You can then correct them as you did in the writing step earlier.

 You’ll want to practice a 2nd or even 3rd time as well.
 In total, this should take around 30-45 minutes to complete.